 TestComplete can recognize Win32 TabControl controls in Windows applications.
 It provides special properties and methods that let you retrieve the controls data and simulate user actions on the controls (see below).

-For information on how to use these properties and methods in tests, see Working With Tab Controls.
+For information on how to use these properties and methods in tests, see Working With Tab Controls in Desktop Windows Applications.

 In order for TestComplete to be able to work with your controls as with Win32 TabControl controls, the control’s class name must be specified in the Win32 Controls and Windows | Tab control group of your project’s Object Mapping options.
 By default, this group contains the following items:

 |Note:||The asterisk (*) wildcards specify variable parts of class names.|

 You can also command the test engine to recognize custom controls as Win32 TabControl controls.
 See below for information about this.